 1. Many countries now compete for and try to recruit international innovative and entrepreneurial talents.
 Taiwan started to grant Entrepreneur Visa to entrepreneurs with ability of innovation and professional know-how from Hong Kong, Macau and foreign countries in July 2015, providing a one-year residence visa for the entrepreneurs who come to Taiwan.
 If they set up a company and actually operate them, they can apply for a 2- year extension of residence.
 The Ministry of Economic Affairs has introduced the Review Directions of Entrepreneur Visa Qualification for Foreign Nationals for review of the qualifications for the Entrepreneur's Residence Visa, and launched the website for the Entrepreneur Visa applications.

-2. In order to encourage foreign entrepreneurs to come to Taiwan to promote agricultural technology innovation, on August 13, 2021, the Ministry of Economic Affairs amended the 4th subparagraph, first paragraph of the point 3 of the Review Directions of Entrepreneur Visa Qualification for Foreign Nationals for new regulation that allows foreigners who have obtained plant variety rights, or animal name registration, which is considered as an innovation ability, to apply for Entrepreneur Visa in Taiwan.
+2. In order to encourage foreign entrepreneurs to come to Taiwan to promote agricultural technology innovation, on August 13, 2021, the Ministry of Economic Affairs amended the Subparagraph 4, Paragraph 1 of Point 3 of the Review Directions of Entrepreneur Visa Qualification for Foreign Nationals for new regulation that allows foreigners who have obtained plant variety rights, or animal name registration, which is considered as an innovation ability, to apply for Entrepreneur Visa in Taiwan.

 3. (i) Review Directions of Entrepreneur Visa Qualification for Foreign Nationals: